-where $\delta P_i(t)$ is the estimated variance (taken to coincide with the $68\%$ confidence interval).
-The last row shows results from the superconducting IBMQ device after error mitigation.
+where $\delta P_i(t)$ is the estimated variance (taken to coincide with the $68\%$ confidence interval) and $10$ is the number of simulated points, for each neutrino, used to calculate $\chi^2$.
+The third row shows results from the superconducting IBMQ device after error mitigation.
 In our current simulation we did not attempt to mitigate errors and the report values are the bare results.
 It can be noticed that there is an important increase of the fidelity in the results presented in this work.
-This is a combined effect of the higher gate fidelity provided by the trapped-ion device and the reduction in complex one qubit rotations afforded by the different Trotter decomposition from Eq.~\eqref{U1U2} adopted here.
-The number of general $SU(2)$ single qubit operation in a single step for $N=4$ is in fact reduced from $40$ with the decomposition adopted in Ref.~\cite{hall2021simulation} to $36$ in the present work.
-More importantly, the $40$ rotations adopted in the previous work have arbitrary angles due to the combination of the pair propagator and the $SWAP$ gate and always require 3 elementary rotations to be implemented.
+This is a combined effect of the higher gate fidelity provided by the trapped-ion device and the reduction in complex one-qubit rotations afforded by the different Trotter decomposition from Eq.~\eqref{U1U2} adopted here.
+The number of general $SU(2)$ single-qubit operations in a single step for $N=4$ is in fact reduced from $40$ with the decomposition adopted in Ref.~\cite{hall2021simulation} to $36$ in the present work.
+More importantly, the $40$ rotations adopted in the previous work have arbitrary angles due to the combination of the pair propagator and the SWAP gate and always require three elementary rotations to be implemented.
 Exploiting instead the full connectivity and the optimal decomposition in Fig.~\ref{Opt_circ}, about 2/3 of the unitaries consist of rotations of angles which are multiples of $\pi/2$.
 This helps reduce the effect of coherent errors in the final results.
-Finally, the results of the simulations carried out on IBMQ were obtained using a much larger statistical sample (8192 circuit repetitions instead of 200), in order to compare more directly the new results with the ones obtained there, we also report in the last line of Tab.~\ref{chi} the estimated $\chi^2$ we would have expected to see if we reduced the statistics of the bare IBMQ results.
-The same procedure cannot be consistently performed for the mitigated results, since such estimate is also affected by systematic errors (for more details see Refs.\cite{hall2021simulation,Roggero_nptodg,roggero2020A}).
+Finally, the results of the simulations carried out on IBMQ are obtained using a much larger statistical sample (8192 circuit repetitions instead of 200), in order to more directly compare the new results with the ones obtained there; in the last line of Table~\ref{chi}, we also report the estimated $\chi^2$ we would have expected to see if we reduced the statistics of the bare IBMQ results.
+The same procedure cannot be consistently performed for the mitigated results since such an estimate is also affected by systematic errors (for more details see Refs.~\cite{hall2021simulation,Roggero_nptodg,roggero2020A}).
 However, the strong effect of an increased gate fidelity is still evident.